 Hijabs and Aprons: a puffy, craggy cookie with a gooey center and lighter chocolate flavor

 Leena’s recipe was one of my favorites from the original Levain cookie bake off.
 Once again, she has a fuss-free recipe with a slightly lower ratio of butter and more salt compared to others that results in a perfectly puffy and craggy cookie with a melty center.
 This was the only recipe that specified natural cocoa (I used Hershey’s natural) which caused a lighter color compared to others.
-To me, the chocolate flavor was harder to distinguish, especially in contrast to the peanut butter chips.
+The chocolate flavor was harder to distinguish, especially in contrast to the peanut butter chips.
 I noticed slightly more fruity/burnt notes, but this speaks more to the quality of the Hershey’s cocoa than to the recipe.
 If you try this recipe, I’d try using the brand Leena recommends or another high-quality natural cocoa like Callebaut.

 BUT if you’re curious to try these with Dutch-process cocoa for a darker color and more robust flavor, I am too!
 Cook’s Illustrated notes that natural cocoa powder is more acidic than Dutch-process which means natural cocoa will have a stronger reaction with the baking soda.
 All things being equal, this results in more lift and a perceived drier texture vs. a fudgier texture with Dutch-process cocoa.
 Since this recipe uses both baking powder and baking soda, Dutch-process should also work and may perhaps yield an even fudgier texture.